Pol52/python-serverless-image-handler/README.md

 Now you can issue two different type of requests, depending on your needs:

 - GET request: the output image to be returned in the body of the request.
-HTTP status will be 200 OK.
+HTTP status will be 200 OK;
 - POST request: the output image to be returned in the body of the request.
 HTTP status will be 201 Created.

 Example: